sumitAggarwal416/chatBot/README.md

 # chatBot

-This is a chatBot that uses Natural Language Processing (NLP), Bag of Words Pipeline and Artificial Neural Networks reply with appropriate responses to your input.
+This is a chatBot that uses Natural Language Processing (NLP), Bag of Words Pipeline and Artificial Neural Networks to reply with appropriate responses to your input.

 The punctuation removal step was pretty straight forward - removing all punctuation characters from the strings.